RisePeopleInc/my-friend-the-database/README.md

 ## About

 Note that Postgres 12+ is required to be installed first.
+The seeding script works with Ruby, so you'll need Ruby on your system too.

 To create and seed the database, run `bundle` and then `bundle exec ./gen_demo_data.rb`.
 You may provide the following environment variables to